wthsydney/handmade-torch-theme-zed/README.md

-# handmade-torch-theme-zed
+# Handmade Torch Theme
-My theme for Zed.
+Theme I use for zed.
+Inspired by themes used by Jonathan Blow and Casey Muratori.